Map of Spain Wine Regions

 Key Grapes: Monastrell, Bobal, Cabernet Sauvignon

-The southern Mediterranean on the Spain wine map, offers great options for fruit-forward wine fans.
+On the Spain wine map, the southern Mediterranean offers excellent options for fruit-forward wine fans.
 The two most worth noting are Monastrell (aka Mourvèdre), a rich, mouth-coating red, and Bobal, a blueberry-juice-like daily drinking red.

 Interestingly enough, Bordeaux varieties (like Cabernet Sauvignon) seem to perform well here too and make for great blending grapes with Monastrell.
-In Jumilla, Bodega El Nido puts out a consistently high-rated Monastrell-Cabernet blends.
+In Jumilla, Bodega El Nido puts out a consistently high-rated Monastrell-Cabernet blend.

 ucles-aerial-vineyards-spain-central-plateau-carlos-coronado

-Aerial of the monastery and vineyards in Ucles. by Carlos Coronado
+Aerial of the monastery and vineyards in Ucles.
+Photo by Carlos Coronado.

 Central Plateau